- this is the bolgia of divination and false prophecy: practices that are forms of determinism

 At the same time there is no denying that Dante engages in a kind of generic determinism in the Commedia, a poem that reads the future with respect to every character we meet.
 It is clear that determinism in this non-technical sense is built into the very enterprise of writing a poem that adjudicates the afterlife.
 Moreover, the same Paradiso that defends the absolute freedom of the will also presents souls who return to their natal stars, an idea that the poet then has to dismiss as a metaphor.
 The representational template that governs Paradiso is revealed, with fanfare, to be merely a trope; it could not possibly reflect reality, Beatrice explains in Paradiso 4, because the idea of the soul returning to its natal star is dangerous, a deterministic Platonic “poison”.

-Again, we note the brilliance of Benvenuto da Imola, who continues the sentence from his commentary to Inferno 20 cited above by writing that Dante in the Commedia set out to predict some future events: “et voluit praedicere aliqua futura, sicut patet in libro isto” (Dante wanted to predict some future things, as appears in this same book).
+Again, we marvel at the perspicacity of Benvenuto da Imola, who also notes in his commentary to Inferno 20 that Dante in the Commedia set out to predict some future events: “et voluit praedicere aliqua futura, sicut patet in libro isto” (Dante wanted to predict some future things, as appears in this same book).

 One of the future events that Dante predicts is the damnation of Boniface VIII, who was not yet dead — hence not yet damned — when Dante visited the bolgia of the simonists in April 1300.
 In Inferno 19 Pope Nicholas III claims to have read in the book of the future — the “scritto” of Inferno 19.54 — that Boniface VIII will eventually join him in the third bolgia of the eighth circle.
 By condemning Boniface to Hell while he was still alive (Boniface died on 11 October 1303), Dante effectively denies Boniface the benefit of his free will.
 In doctrinal terms, Boniface should have had the opportunity to repent until the last moment of his life, as Dante knew full well; in fact, Dante dramatizes precisely this doctrine of repentance in extremis in the case of Bonconte da Montefeltro in Purgatorio 5.